Virginia Senate votes to establish fuel tax for I-81 improvements

 A Virginia Senate panel has endorsed extending sales taxes to ride services like Uber and Lyft and also voted to impose a motor fuels tax west of the Blue Ridge Mountains.

-The Richmond Times-Dispatch reports the Senate Finance transportation subcommittee recommended approval of both bills on 4-2 votes Wednesday.
+the Senate Finance transportation subcommittee recommended approval of both bills on 4-2 votes Wednesday.

 The tax on ride services is part of legislation proposed by Sens.
 Dick Saslaw and George Barker to raise more than $21 million a year for mass transit systems across Virginia and raise $154 million a year for the Washington-area Metro system.